-When we reach, as world, a point where in small rivers across Europe traces of pesticides are found, and in US, pesticide residues are in 70% of produce (Guardian, 29 May 2019) it is clearly understood that there is serious problem.
+Across Europe, small rivers are now contaminated with traces of pesticides, and in US, pesticide residues are found in 70% of produce (Guardian, 29 May 2019).

-By time, we have become so senseless that we do not see something serious happening in front of our eyes, we are not convinced that pesticides can seriusly harmful.
+As the time passes by, we have become so senseless that we do not see something serious things happening in front of our eyes, and we remain unconvinced that pesticides can be seriously harmful.

-Organic farmers, growers and producers have to inform more people.
-It is their obligation to do so apart from selling their harvest.
+Organic farmers, growers and producers have to inform more and more consumers.
+It is their obligation to do so apart from selling their organic harvest or products.

 We have found an interesting inititiative called PAN UK, a pesticide action network: promoting safe and sustainable alternatives to hazardous pesticides.

 It is wise to develop more of these initiatives as soon as possible.
 Soon this world might not have anything which will not be contaminated with pesticides residues